 Asset Mix Definition

-Asset Mix is the composition of an investment portfolio which is determined based on risk-taking ability and life-cycle stage of an investor.
-Asset Mix is the combination of the three major asset classes – equities, fixed income, and cash and cash equivalents – in an investment portfolio.
-An Asset Mix is just the broad level portfolio composition across the aforementioned asset classes; it does not take into account sectoral and geographic level asset allocation.
+Asset Mix is the composition of an investment portfolio which is determined based on the risk-taking ability and life-cycle stage of an investor.
+It is the combination of the three major asset classes – equities, fixed income, and cash and cash equivalents – in an investment portfolio.
+An Asset Mix is just the broad-level portfolio composition across the aforementioned asset classes; it does not consider sectoral and geographic level asset allocation.

 An Asset Mix is one of the first aspects an investor looks at while gauging the broad portfolio positioning of a mutual fund or an exchange-traded fund.
 It is typically presented in percentage form.

-There are certain things one needs to determine in order to determine the Asset Mix.
+There are certain things one needs to determine to determine the Asset Mix.

 Pre-requisites for Determining the Appropriate Asset Mix

-There is no single standard portfolio composition which is suitable for all investors.
+There is no single standard portfolio composition that is suitable for all investors.
 Before determining the optimal Asset Mix for one’s portfolio, an investor needs to outline a few things.